Promaethius/WHMCS-iRedAdmin-Pro/README.md

 In this case, WHMCS Module Accounts are increases and decreases in the allotted number of domains to an iRedAdmin-Pro administrator's domain count.

 #### WHMCS Account Suspension (handled through core module function) https://developers.whmcs.com/provisioning-modules/core-module-functions/ SuspendAccount()/UnsuspendAccount()
-1. For the sake of the end-users, only pass the API to disable/re-enable iRedAdmin admin.
+* For the sake of the end-users, only pass the API to disable/re-enable iRedAdmin admin.
-2. WHMCS passes the details of the client through $param['clientsdetails'].
-3. Grab email of client.
 UnuspendAccount: `iRedAdmin:PUT /api/admin/<mail>?accountStatus=active`
 SuspendAccount: `iRedAdmin:PUT /api/admin/<mail>?accountStatus=disabled`